 \textbf{Network Architecture.} A commonly used four-layer CNN in generic few-shot learning~\cite{yang2018learning,li2019DN4} is adopted as the embedding module $g_\varphi$.
 It consists of four convolutional blocks, each of which contains a convolutional layer, a batch normalization layer, and a LeakyReLU layer.
 As for the classifier module $f_\theta$, it is associated with the selected FSL method.
 For example, if we choose ProtoNet~\cite{snell2017prototypical} as the FSL method, there will be a fully-connected layer or a global average pooling layer in $f_\theta$.
 Also, if we choose RelationNet~\cite{sung2018learning} as the FSL method, $f_\theta$ is consists of two convolutional blocks and two fully-connected layers.
 In contrast, if we adopt the DN4~\cite{li2019DN4} as the base FSL method, the classifier module $f_\theta$ consists of an image-to-class module and a nearest neighbor classifier, which does not have trainable parameters, \textit{i.e.,} $f_\theta$ is non-parametric.

-\textbf{Attack Setting.} We apply FGSM~\cite{goodfellow2014explaining} and PGD~\cite{madry2017towards} attackers to find adversarial examples for training two kinds of robust models, \emph{i.e.,} FGSM-based and PGD-based, respectively.
-During training, we follow~\cite{kurakin2016adversarial} and randomly choose a perturbation $\epsilon$ for each training few-shot task from a normal distribution in the range of $[0, 0.01]$.
-Moreover, for each input clean image (\emph{i.e.,} query image), we construct its corresponding one adversarial counterpart based on a specific $\epsilon$.
+\textbf{Attack Setting.} We apply the popular FGSM~\cite{goodfellow2014explaining} attacker to find adversarial examples to train robust DFSL models.
+During training, we follow~\cite{kurakin2016adversarial} and randomly choose a perturbation $\epsilon$ for each training few-shot task from a normal distribution in the range of $[0, 0.02]$.
+To be specific, for each input clean image (\textit{i.e.}, query image), we construct its corresponding one adversarial counterpart based on a specific $\epsilon$.
 The hype-parameter $\lambda$ in Eq.~(\ref{fun9}) or Eq.~(\ref{fun10}) is selected from $\lambda=\{0.1, 0.5, 1.0, 2.0, 3.0\}$ by cross-validation according to the validation set for each defense method.
-During test, we evaluate the robustness of the trained models in defense of three levels of attacks, \emph{i.e.,} $\epsilon=\{0.003, 0.007, 0.01\}$.
+During test, we evaluate the robustness of the trained DFSL models in defense of three levels of attacks, \textit{i.e.}, $\epsilon=\{0.003, 0.007, 0.01\}$.
 Basically, the larger $\epsilon$, the stronger the attack.

-\textbf{Experimental Setting.} For fairness and simplicity, all experiments are conducted around a $5$-way $5$-shot task on the benchmark datasets based on one state-of-the-art few-shot learning method, \emph{i.e.,} DN4~\cite{li2019DN4}.
-The reason why we choose DN4 is that it is one of the latest methods and uses local descriptors.
-Meanwhile, we highlight that in principle, our proposed MDAT mechanism is general and can be applied into any other few-shot learning method.